MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

 - An Azure subscription.
 [Create a free Azure account](https://azure.microsoft.com/free) if you don't have one already.

 - An Azure key vault.
-[Create a new Azure key vault](azure/key-vault/general/quick-create-portal).
+[Create a new Azure key vault](azure/key-vault/general/quick-create-portal) if you haven't already.

 ## Create a service principal